joachimhgg/makeblock-rover/docs/_build/html/_sources/examples.rst.txt

 To launch the examples, follow this method :

-press CTRL+ALT+T to open a terminal, press enter to launch a command.
+Connect the HDMI cable, a keyboard and a mouse, then connect the alimentation. press CTRL+ALT+T to open a terminal, press enter to launch a command.

 The different example send the information/state of the robot by sockets.
 So before to launch an example you have to launch a terminal to listen the port by writing :